Make a Pimm’s cocktail jug for your next outdoor spring or summer party. Fresh, delicious and super easy to put together!

 Typically, I stay away from overly sweet or sour drinks.
 This one is a nice balance between the two.

 And, although I’m not a gin kind of girl (tastes like soap to me), I do enjoy Pimm’s.
 Maybe it’s the flavour of the herbs in the original Pimm’s No. 1 recipe that agrees with me, not sure.
 Only the makers know the ingredients and ratios in this gin-based apéritif, so it’s a bit of mystery.

-What I do know, is it tastes great.
+What I do know as far as cocktail jugs go, this one tastes great.
 Especially when combined with citrus, berries, mint and cucumber.
 And for the mix, some sparkling lemonade cut with a bit of soda water is my favourite.
 I’ve done some experimenting to get it just right.
 Isn’t it pretty?

 For smaller groups, I make each Pimm’s cocktail by the glass.
 Having the produce washed and cut ahead of time makes it easy.